akbrdhia/akbrdhia/README.md

 </div>

 <div align="center">
-  <i>💡 "Code is like humor.
+  <i> "Code is like humor.
 When you have to explain it, it's bad." - Cory House</i>
 </div>